-Our community was well represented on good will tours of Europe in 1990, 1994, 1998 and 2004.
-The Towne Singers recently completed a good-will tour of Eastern Canada in July of 2014.
+Our community was well represented on good will tours of Europe in 1990, 1994, 1998 and 2004 and in 2014 on a tour of Eastern Canada.
+In addition to their annual Christmas and Spring concerts, in July of 2017, they joined with the Festival Orchestra and Chorus in a performance of Brahms “German Requiem” in the Luhrs Performing Arts Center.
+In March of this year, they were the opening act for Jay Leno and in June they will begin a 12-day tour concertizing in Italy, Slovenia, and Austria.
 The Towne Singers have sung in small community buildings and in large convention centers, in tiny country churches and in a large basilica in Paris, France.
 The desire for professional growth, fellowship, community service and the joy of making good music define the spirit of The Towne Singers.
 Music, the international language, is the reward.

 Dr. Blaine Shover